 Sundays 9:30-10:45am (Mid-September – Mid-May).
 Ninth graders explore the possibility of adult membership in the church.
 It’s a year of learning, questioning, challenging, service projects, and field trips.
 Lifelong faith is a journey!
 For information about Quest or to enroll, contact Alicia Reese (firstname.lastname@example.org), 708-386-5215 (ext.
 104).

 Senior high youth who have completed Quest are welcome and eligible to teach church school themselves.
 Contact Lydia Mulkey, Associate Pastor of Education (email@example.com), 708-386-5215 (ext.
 103).

-While our junior and senior highs are always welcome and involved in worship, every spring there’s one Sunday when they run the whole show, from music to sermons.
+While our junior and senior highs are always welcome and involved in worship, there are Sundays when they run the whole show, from music to sermons.
 What will they do next year?
 Youth Sunday always stretches the imagination to offer the whole congregation a new way of looking at worship.

 Our senior highs take a week every summer for intensive, hands-on mission work.
 They might be building a house, working out in the field, or getting a summer camp ready for teens from across the world.
 But there are plenty of opportunities to deepen friendships and most of all — have FUN!